Skip to content

 Ben Michael

-Felony Murder is a law that allows defendants to be held accountable for a death that happens during the commission—or attempted commission—of a dangerous felony, such as a robbery.
-The element of intent, which is usually required for a killing to constitute Murder, is not needed in Felony Murder cases.
+The Felony Murder rule allows defendants to be held accountable for a death that happens during the commission — or attempted commission — of a dangerous felony, such as a robbery.
+The element of intent, which is usually required for a killing to constitute murder, is not needed in Felony Murder cases.

 In this article, we’ll explore the definition and legal elements of the Felony Murder rule in Texas, the implications of a Felony Murder conviction, and answer some frequently asked questions.

-Conversely, an “accidental death” resulting from negligence or recklessness under normal circumstances—where the defendant was not partaking in a dangerous felony—would likely result in Manslaughter or Criminally Negligent Homicide in Texas.
+Conversely, an “accidental death” in Texas resulting from negligence or recklessness under normal circumstances — where the defendant was not partaking in a dangerous felony — would likely result in charges of manslaughter or criminally negligent homicide.

 As previously mentioned, the Felony Murder rule applies to attempted as well as committed felonies.
 To use our prior example, if the trio caused the crash (leading to someone’s death) before they even reached the store, subsequently abandoning their plans to commit a felony, they could still be charged with Murder.

-On the other hand, if the trio in our example were not intending to commit a crime, but instead were three friends on their way to the grocery store when they got into a road traffic accident ending in a fatality, they probably wouldn’t be charged with Murder.
-If the driver was found to be culpable for the death through negligence or reckless behavior, however, they (the driver) could face Manslaughter rather than Murder charges.
+On the other hand, if the trio in our example did not intend to commit a crime but instead were on their way to the grocery store when they were involved in a traffic accident that ended in a fatality, they probably wouldn’t be charged with murder.
+However, if the driver was found to be culpable for the death through negligence or reckless behavior, he or she could face manslaughter rather than murder charges.

 Elements of Felony Murder